ChetdeJong/CS2-Killfeed-Thing/README.md

 If some demo doesnt get parsed, then probably demo is corrupted or something wrong with parser, which is unlikely.
 Nothing I can do about it.

-Check video tutorial to understand how it all works:
+Check video tutorial to understand how it all works: https://youtu.be/oeZ95yg7vN4

-In script there are 3 options:
+In script there are 4 options:
-TBD

 1. Parse frags from demos